davidcarlisle/texlive.js/test2.md

 ---
 # some test document, test 2

-A description of  **LaTeX** in [GFM Markdown](https://github.github.com/gfm/)
+A description of  **LaTeX** in [Markdown (GFM)](https://github.github.com/gfm/)

 With a code block using LaTeX syntax highlighting

-* The <button>Open in OverLeaf</button> Opens the example in Overleaf (currently a read-only instance under my account)
+* The <button style="padding:0;font-size:75%">Open in OverLeaf</button> button opens the example in Overleaf (currently a read-only instance under my account)
- * The <button>Edit for texlive.js</button> Makes the code block editable and provides a button to compile it to PDF using texlive.js (running in your browser).
-Also a button to display the generated DF.
+ * The <button style="padding:0;font-size:75%">Edit for texlive.js</button> button makes the code block editable and provides a button to compile it to PDF using texlive.js (running in your browser).
+A text box showing the console output will be displayed, and also a button to display the generated PDF.

 ```latex